Sasi (director): Career

+Romance films and initial success (1998-2008)

-He made his directorial debut with Sollamale in 1998 and the Telugu movie Seenu (1999).
-It was followed with a series of successful romance films Roja Kootam (2002) and Dishyum (2006).
-In January 2007, he decided to make Poo (2008), after being inspired by the romantic short story of Veyilodu Poi written by Thamizh Selvan, noting that the effect that the story had on him was "Mind-blowing" and decided that he had "to take the story to everyone".
+Sasi made his directorial debut with Sollamale (1998) and directed its Telugu remake Seenu a year later.
+He later followed them up with a series of successful romance films, Roja Kootam (2002) and Dishyum (2006).

+In January 2007, he decided to make Poo (2008), after being inspired by the romantic short story of Veyilodu Poi written by Thamizh Selvan, noting that the effect that the story had on him was "mind-blowing" and decided that he had "to take the story to everyone".
 He chose to utilise a new technical team for the project, choosing to sign up S. S. Kumar and P. G. Muthiah for the music and cinematography respectively, with the pair both passing a selection interview set up by Sasi.
 Srikanth was retained while Malayalam actress Parvathy was selected to play the female lead role in the film, and the director worked on toning down the actress' complexion.
 Upon release in December 2008, the film gained positive reviews with a critical noting "the one man who deserves an ovation here is director Sasi", "handling the story, screenplay, dialogue and direction, he has given a product that will please all true lovers of cinema and he must also be credited with extracting moving performances from the cast."
 A reviewer from Rediff.com wrote "as far as screenplays and performances go, Sasi has a winner on his hands.
 Few rural sagas are this refreshing or poetic."
 The film subsequently won accolades at several regional award ceremonies such as the 56th Filmfare Awards South, Vijay Awards and the Tamil Nadu State Film Awards, where it won recognition including a special mention in the Best Film category as another for portraying women in good light.
-The film was also screened across international film festivals, notably at the Los Angeles Indian Film Festival, and won Sasi the Best Director award in Ahmedabad Film Festival.
+The film was also screened across international film festivals, notably at the Los Angeles Indian Film Festival, and won Sasi the Best Director award in Ahmedabad International Film Festival.